Tattoo Ink Allergy - Symptoms & Treatment Guide

 What Is a Tattoo Ink Allergy?

-Most cases of allergic reactions are to tattoos with red or yellow ink.
-Other ink colors could still cause a reaction but are much less likely to do so.
+Most cases of allergic reactions are tattoos containing red or yellow ink.
+Other ink colors could still cause a reaction, but are much less likely to do so.

 If you have an allergic reaction to the ink in your tattoo, it will probably show up as a red, itchy rash.
 Your skin could also flake and take on a scaly appearance.
 In some rare cases, your allergy might cause small bumps to form across the tattoo.

 It’s important to know that not every skin condition that results from getting a tattoo, is an allergic reaction.
 It’s common for people getting a tattoo to experience inflammation (redness, swelling, and irritation).
 This is usually just the skin’s reaction to the tattoo gun and not necessarily a sign that you have an allergy to the ink.
 This kind of inflammation is also relatively benign and should resolve itself within a few weeks.